peterhinch/micropython-async/v3/docs/THREADING.md

-# Linking uasyncio and other contexts
+# Linking asyncio and other contexts

-This document is primarily for those wishing to interface `uasyncio` code with that running under the `_thread` module.
+This document is primarily for those wishing to interface `asyncio` code with that running under the `_thread` module.
 It presents classes for that purpose which may also find use for communicating between threads and in interrupt service routine (ISR) applications.
 It provides an overview of the problems